What’s traditional British funeral etiquette? Are there…

 It also allows you to avoid rising funeral costs by freezing today’s prices, potentially saving your loved ones thousands in the future.

 Reassured can help you arrange a funeral plan for a cremation or burial, with a humanist or celebration of life service.

 Whether you choose an extravagant final farewell or opt for something simple, with a prepaid plan in place you can have peace of mind that your loved ones are protected from the stressful task of making all the arrangements themselves.

 You can pay for a funeral plan in full from £3,020 or in monthly payments from just £19.11* a month.

-To compare different funeral plan options, make the most of our FEE-FREE, FCA-regulated broker service today.
+To compare different funeral plan options, make the most of our FEE-FREE, award-winning broker service today.